-In 2013, a report produced by the Major Trauma Subgroup of the National Planning Forum (NPF)2, outlined possible ways to enhance existing major trauma services for all ages in Scotland.
-Patients who sustain major trauma have a better outcome if they are quickly taken to a hospital where all the specialist services, they will require are available, often referred to as definitive care.
-One of the significant changes in Scotland will be the introduction of major trauma centres (MTCs), where patients with suspected major trauma will be taken, either directly or after initial assessment and treatment in a trauma unit (TU) or local emergency hospital (LEH).
-Work to achieve this objective is underway.
-The system will rely on the right patients being taken to the right facility and the Scottish Ambulance Service (SAS), MTCs, TUs and LEHs will play a key role in the whole service being effective for all trauma patients.
+In 2013, a report produced by the Major Trauma Subgroup of the National Planning Forum (NPF), outlined ways to enhance existing major trauma services for all ages in Scotland.
+Patients who sustain major trauma have a better outcome if they are quickly taken to a hospital where all the specialist services they will require are available, often referred to as definitive care.
+One of the significant changes in Scotland was the introduction of major trauma centres (MTCs), where patients with suspected major trauma are taken, either directly or after initial assessment and treatment in a trauma unit (TU) or local emergency hospital (LEH).
+The system relies on the right patients being taken to the right facility and the Scottish Ambulance Service (SAS), MTCs, TUs and LEHs play a key role in the whole service being effective for all trauma patients.